 At The Community School, we’re teaching students to engage with the world like no other school.
 We immerse ourselves in the very real work of learning through doing, by tackling problems that are affecting us all, on micro and macro levels.
 For this work to be relevant, impactful, and truly useful to all involved, our model is largely integrated, blurring artificial boundaries between subjects and skills.

-Collectively and individually we imagine and build scaleable regional models for sustainability and hope which can be shared throughout largely underserved, poor, or rural parts of our country.
+Collectively and individually we imagine and build scaleable regional models for sustainability and hope which can be shared, especially throughout largely underserved, poor, or rural parts of our country.

 In and out of the classroom, we teach water and soil sciences, physics, chemistry, engineering, botany, aquaponics, horticulture, advanced maths and introductory construction technologies.
 By combining these lessons with extensive contemporary readings, daily work in critical skill and disposition development, social justice understanding, and lessons from history, our students tackle problems around climate change, economic parity, and social justice.

 We address these issues through project work to: